cathstyles/sembl/README.md

 # Sembl

-Sembl is a multiplayer web-based "board" game for finding and sharing resemblences between things.
+Sembl is a multiplayer web-based "board" game for finding and sharing resemblances between things.

 # Development